GenericMappingTools/gmt/trunk/doc/rst/source/supplements/mgd77/mgd77magref.rst

 mgd77magref
 ***********

+.. only:: not man

     mgd77magref - Evaluate the IGRF or CM4 magnetic field models

 Synopsis
 --------